abasith99/2022_IBM_Code_Challenge_TravelMate/README.md

 The repository is split into two segment:

--'bin' folder contains the core python scripts used in prediction part and database .
+-`bin` folder contains the core python scripts used in prediction part and database.

--'src' folder contains a Flask application which can be used to demonstrate the interaction of web UI and backend processing.
+-`src` folder contains a Flask application which can be used to demonstrate the interaction of web UI and backend processing.

-'Step 1' : Excute command '''pip install requirments.txt'''.
+**Step 1** : Excute command '''pip install requirments.txt'''.
 This will install all the libraries needed to run the program.

-'Step 2' : Navigate into 'src' folder and execute the command 'py app.py'
+**Step 2** : Navigate into 'src' folder and execute the command 'py app.py'

-'Step 3' : The application will now be running on local host. i.e. 'https://127.0.0.5000/'
+**Step 3** : The application will now be running on local host. i.e. 'https://127.0.0.5000/'

-'Step 4' : Provide details in respective fields and submit the form.
+**Step 4** : Provide details in respective fields and submit the form.
 The predicted location will be displayed on the screen.

 ## Problems faced during development